KaiserRyo/phonegap-facebook-plugin/www/blackberry10/README.md

 ##Blackberry 10 API Notes

-When calling the API use `facebookConnectPluginBB10` instead of `facebookConnectPlugin` for all API calls
+For all API calls use `facebookConnectPluginBB10` instead of `facebookConnectPlugin`

 ###Login